anooravk/structure/README.md

 # structure

-A new Flutter project.
+a simple application to show the code structure of flutter applications.

 ## Getting Started

-a simple application to show the code structure of flutter applications. it uses an api to fetch data and display and also use in webview to diisplay detailed information.
+it uses an api to fetch data and display and also use in webview to display detailed information.